List of Radiohead live performances: In Rainbows (2005–2009)

 Radiohead began touring again in 2006, the first gig being in Copenhagen on 6 May.
 This tour was about the band "getting back into" the momentum of playing songs and recording after a year's hiatus in 2004.
-Many new songs that would later appear on In Rainbows were roadtested on this tour, notably Videotape at the Hammersmith Apollo gig on 15 May.
-Other songs that made their debut on this tour were;

-"Jigsaw Falling into Place" (under the working title "Open Pick"), "Videotape", "15 Step", "Bodysnatchers", "All I Need" and some B-sides, such as "Bangers+Mash" and "Last Flowers".
+Many new songs that would later appear on In Rainbows were roadtested on this tour, notably "Videotape" at the Hammersmith Apollo gig on 15 May.
+Other songs that made their debut on this tour were "Jigsaw Falling into Place" (tentatively "Open Pick"), "15 Step", "Bodysnatchers", "All I Need" and some B-sides, such as "4 Minute Warning", "Bangers + Mash" and "Last Flowers".

-"Weird Fishes/Arpeggi" was also played, as was "Nude", although both of these songs dated back to before the 2006 tour.
+"Weird Fishes/Arpeggi" was also played, as was "Nude", although both of these songs date back to before the 2006 tour.
 The tour is notable as these versions of the songs were often very different from the eventual In Rainbows incarnations.

 Radiohead also played the V Festival, as well as gigs throughout Europe, the UK, Canada and the USA.

 The In Rainbows tour started in May 2008 in the US, continued in Europe, returned to the US and Canada.
 After this the band performed in Japan in October, finishing the first half of the tour.
-The tour continued in 2009 starting in Latin America with Kraftwerk as guests, and ended in September 2009 after over 60 shows worldwide.
+The tour continued in 2009 starting in Latin America with Kraftwerk as guests, and ended on the final night of the reading festival 2009, after over 60 shows worldwide.

 Radiohead returned to Mexico for first time since 1994 with two concerts on 15 and 16 March, and had their debut live performance in Brazil, Argentina and Chile in March 2009.
 Concerts were held in Rio de Janeiro and São Paulo on the 20th and 22nd, Buenos Aires on the 24th, and two were held in Santiago, on the 26th and 27th.